Doctor-trusted hair loss treatments

 Research backs this up.
 In one study, 80 percent of men saw improvements after using 1mg finasteride for 12 months to treat male pattern hair loss.

-Another older study found that 83 percent of men maintained their hair after two years on 1mg finasteride compared to just 28% on a placebo.
+Another older study found that 83 percent of men maintained their hair after two years on 1mg finasteride compared to just 28 percent on a placebo.

 But here's the thing: More finasteride isn’t necessarily better.
 For hair loss, 1mg of finasteride per day is enough.
 Taking more won’t improve results and could increase your risk of side effects.